-$1 \mu m$ Coatings Current Advanced LIGO coatings are alternating layers of SiO2 and Ti:Ta2O5 (nearly quarter wavelength) Bragg stacks.
+1 μm Coatings Current Advanced LIGO coatings are alternating layers of SiO2 and Ti:Ta2O5 (nearly quarter wavelength) Bragg stacks, deposited via ion-beam sputtering.
 Research is underway to improve upon the mechanical loss and optical properties of these for A+.
-The Cosmic Explorer 1 μm technology will require A+-like low-mechanical-loss coatings, scaled to the larger CE substrates, and with excellent purity to minimize scattering and absorption.
-CE will benefit from the current research aimed at improving the A+ coatings.
-Because the room-temperature mechanical loss of the current high-index of refraction material SiO2 is quite low, significant effort is focused on identifying a high-index material with lower mechanical loss.
-For example, doped germanium seems to be a promising coating for A+, offering a 30% reduction in coating thermal noise.385 Because coating the art in the coming years will be of great benefit.
+The Cosmic Explorer 1 μm technology will require A+-like low-mechanical-loss coatings, scaled to larger substrates, and with excellent purity to minimize scattering and absorption.
+Cosmic Explorer will benefit from current research aimed at improving the A+ coatings.
+Because the room-temperature mechanical loss of the current low-index material (SiO2) is quite low, significant effort is focused on identifying a high-index material with lower mechanical loss.
+Doped germanium is a promising coating for A+, potentially offering a factor of 2 reduction in coating thermal noise.
+While much more speculative than amorphous coatings, crystalline GaAs/AlGaAs could provide even lower coating thermal noise if they can be scaled to the size of Cosmic Explorer optics.
+Because coating thermal noise will be a contributing noise source for Cosmic Explorer, additional gains beyond the state of the art in the coming years will be of great benefit.

-Anomalous absorption from small defects in the Advanced LIGO test mass coatings has proven to be a major challenge and limitation to both the sensitivity of the instruments, via degradation of the cavity buildup, and the lifetime of the optics as the absorbers increase with time.373 Research must be undertaken to solve this problem for CE, and is currently a major focus for A+ coatings.
+Anomalous absorption from small defects in the Advanced LIGO test mass coatings has proven to be a major challenge and limitation the sensitivity of the instruments via degradation of the cavity buildup.
+408 Research to solve this problem is currently a major focus for LIGO coatings, and clearly it must be solved for Cosmic Explorer as well.

-$2 \mu m$ Coatings The $2 \mu m$ coating technology will build off research and development toward LIGO Voyager and shows promise to offer improved thermal noise performance over the $1 \mu m$ technology.
-The baseline assumed is "Voyager" coatings, scaled to 80 cm diameter and operated at 123 K. While it is expected that this area will benefit from significant further research, promising candidates for such coatings have already been identified, including amorphous SiO2/Si386 and crystalline GaAs/AlGaAs.387 Development efforts are also needed toward scaling up from the current state-of-the-art of 20 cm and 34 cm for crystalline GaAs/AlGaAs387 and amorphous coatings, respectively.
+$2\,\mu m$ Coatings - The 2 $\mu m$ coating technology will build off research and development toward LIGO Voyager and shows promise to offer improved thermal noise performance over the 1 $\mu m$ technology.
+The baseline assumed is "Voyager" coatings, scaled to 80 cm diameter and operated at 123 K. While it is expected that this area will benefit from significant further research, promising candidates for such coatings have already been identified, including amorphous $SiO_2/Si^{422}$ and crystalline GaAs/AlGaAs.
+Development efforts are also needed toward scaling up from the current state-of-the-art of 10 cm and 34 cm for crystalline GaAs/AlGaAs and amorphous coatings, respectively.

-Conductive Coatings Silica is an insulator and as such charge can build up on its surface.
-This has been an issue in Advanced LIGO, so it will be important to limit the amount of charge that is able to build up on the CE optics.388 With R&D underway on slightly conductive overcoatings and with the experience of charge control in LIGO to fallback on, charge is not expected to be a major issue for CE.
+Conductive Coatings Silica is an insulator, and hence charge can build up on its surface.
+This has been an issue in Advanced LIGO, so it will be important to limit the amount of charge that is able to build up on the Cosmic Explorer optics.
+423 With R&D underway on slightly conductive overcoatings and with the experience of charge control in LIGO to capitalize on, charge is not expected to be a major issue for CE.